bumbu/svg-pan-zoom/README.md

 * 'zoomScaleSensitivity' must be a scalar.
 Default is 0.2.
 * 'minZoom' must be a scalar.
 Default is 0.5.
 * 'maxZoom' must be a scalar.
 Default is 10.
+* 'fit' must be true or false.
+Default is true.
+* 'center' must be true or false.
+Default is true.
 * 'onZoom' must be a callback function to be called when zoom changes.
 * 'onPan' must be a callback function to be called when pan changes.